ShaunCurtis/CEC.Blazor.Examples/Articles/ModalDialog.md

 ## Code and Examples

-A version of the standard Blazor site implementing modal dialogs is at [CEC.Blazor.Examples](https://github.com/ShaunCurtis/CEC.Blazor.Examples).
+A version of the standard Blazor site implementing modal dialogs is [here at CEC.Blazor.Examples](https://github.com/ShaunCurtis/CEC.Blazor.Examples).

-The component is part of my larger application `CEC.Blazor` Library avaliable on Github at [CEC.Blazor](https://github.com/ShaunCurtis/CEC.Blazor).
+The component is part of my larger Application Framework Library `CEC.Blazor` avaliable on Github at [CEC.Blazor](https://github.com/ShaunCurtis/CEC.Blazor).

-You can see live examples in action at:
+You can see live sites at:

 - [CEC.Blazor.Examples Site](https://cec-blazor-examples.azurewebsites.net/)
 - [CEC.Blazor WASM Site](https://cec-blazor-wasm.azurewebsites.net/) - look at *Modal Weather*.